webplatform/docs-wpd/Editors_Guide/step_6_author_or_upload_new_content/index.md

 * Visit the [[WPD:Content/Topic_Hierarchy| Topic hierarchy page]] to learn how the pages in this wiki are structured.
 * See the [[WPD:Architecture|Architecture page]] to choose a location to save the new page you are creating.
-===Check features for cross browser compatibility=== Compatibility Information tables provide details about which (CSS/HTML/JavaScript) features/APIs are supported by which browsers, by version.
-These tables are built into the templates with the header: Browser Compatibility (with separate tabs for desktop and mobile).
-Here is an example of a Compatibility Information table:
+===Check features for cross browser compatibility=== Compatibility tables provide details about which CSS, HTML, and JavaScript  features and APIs are supported by which browsers, itemized by browser version.
+These tables are built into the templates with the header: Compatibility (with separate sections for desktop and mobile).
+Here is a screenshot of a compatibility table:

 [[File:compatibility_table.png]]